-- A program may not branch into or out of a compute construct. - Only the async, wait, num\gangs, num\workers, and vector\length clauses may follow a device\type clause. - At most one if clause may appear.
-In Fortran, the condition must evaluate to a scalar logical value; in C or C++, the condition must evaluate to a scalar integer value. - At most one default clause may appear, and it must have a value of either none or present. - A reduction clause may not appear on a parallel construct with a num\gangs clause that has more than one argument.
+- A program may not branch into or out of a compute construct. - Only the async, wait, num_gangs, num_workers, and vector_length clauses may follow a device_type clause. - At most one if clause may appear. - At most one default clause may appear, and it must have a value of either none or present. - A reduction clause may not appear on a parallel construct with a num_gangs clause that has more than one argument.